CR not removed by median stacking

 • meancrt: generates the mean combination using of a single mask that stores all the cosmic rays detected in all the individual exposures, replacing each masked pixels by the value obtained when using the mediancr method.

-• meancr: also performs a median combination, but uses the individual cosmic ray masks specifically computed for each available exposure.
+• meancr: also performs a mean combination, but uses the individual cosmic ray masks specifically computed for each available exposure.

 Since the mean has a lower standard deviation than the median, the meancrt and meancr methods are generally preferable.
 Among these two, tests suggest that meancr tends to yield better results.
 However, it is recommended to try all three methods and compare the outputs to determine which works best for your specific dataset.